cyversewarwick/expression_tutorial/expression_tutorial.md

 To filter out the control data:

 1. Locate the Expression Filter app (under Time Series Expression Data / Utility in the hierarchy, or just locate it using the search bar at the top of the apps window).
-2. Under Input, provide the differentially expressed gene expression data (`FilteredOutput.csv` created in the GP2S section of the tutorial) into the Expression CSV File field.
+2. Under Input, provide the differentially expressed gene expression data (the renamed `FilteredOutput.csv` file created in the GP2S section of the tutorial) into the Expression CSV File field.
 3. Type in `Control` under Remove Condition.
 Press Launch.

 ### BHC